harakun24/neobiz.js/readme.md

 #### Why use this?

-- One lang for all, back end - view - browser script all js!
+- Integrating back-end to view
-- **directly** interact data or Model with a view
+- **directly** manipulation data or Model with a view
 - Generate static html file
-- Full control of serving the view.
-Such as encrypting the data before serve, or just like conditional and loop case
+- Full control of view.
+Such as filtering, encrypting the data before serve, or just like conditional and loop case
 - Almost no need to learn anything.
 Just need to learn how to render
 - Limitless potential, because it's just js.
 Almost all library should be compatible